pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 The listing method is pretty straight forward, all we do is filter the table for all files created by a certain user and stored in the root directory.
 We return this data for this endpoint and throw an exception if there are any errors.

 For the create action, we do a bunch of things.
 For this tutorial, we're assuming that files and folders will be created with the same endpoint.
-For files, we will need to supply the file as well as a `parent_id` if we are uploading it in a folder.
-For folders, we will need a name, and a `parent_id` value again if we are creating this within another folder.
+For files, we will need to supply the file as well as a `parent_id`, if we are uploading it in a folder.
+For folders, we will need a name, and a `parent_id` value, again if we are creating this within another folder.
 For folders, we also need to send an `is_folder` field with our request to specify that we are creating a folder.

 If we are going to store this within a folder, we have to ensure that the folder exists and is a valid folder.
 We also ensure that we are supplying a name field if we are creating a folder.

-For file creation, we upload the file into a folder specific named for the different users.
-We're going to be using the file information to populate the document we're going to be storing in the table.
+For file creation, we upload the file into a folder specifically named for the different users as mentioned before.
+In our case, we are using the pattern `/upload/<user_id>` for the different user file directories.
+We have also used the file information to populate the document we're going to be storing in the table.

 We conclude by calling the respective methods for file and folder creation - `File.create()` and `Folder.create()` respectively.

-Notice that we have used the `marshal_with` decorator available with Flask-RESTful to format the response object.
+Notice that we have used the `marshal_with` decorator available with Flask-RESTful.
+This decorator is used to format the response object and to indicate the different field names and types that we'll be returning.
 See the definition of the `file_array_serializer` and `file_serializer` below:

 ```
 file_array_serializer = {